 After you configure a

-connection factory, you can define load balancing parameters so that
+connection factory, you can define various client parameters concerning

 parameters on a connection factory:

 If you have not already done so, in the Change Center of the Administration Console, click Lock & Edit (see Use the Change Center).

 Administration Console, navigate to the connection factory resource

 uses this JMS connection factory.
 Configuring this value prevents